idvorkin/idvorkin.github.io/_d/ai-testing.md

 ### Wrinkle - No Known Answer

-Sometimes there isn't a known answer - in that case we can have a judge do the answers.
+Sometimes there isn't a known answer - in that case, we can have a judge do the answers.

 Eval Time:

 Have a judge give a subjective score.

-Judges are subjective, so we can have multiple judges and average their answers - like we do in boxing matches, or work performance reviews
+Judges are subjective, so we can have multiple judges and average their answers - like we do in boxing matches or work performance reviews

 ### Wrinkle - No clear questions